jwsoh07/django-initial-template/README.md

 - `"django-admin startproject app ."` is the command that is run within the docker container.
 This this case, it creates a project directory with the standard initial files.

 At this point, we should be able to start up our app with command:
-`docker-compose up` and can view the initial webpage on localhost:8000.
+`docker-compose up --build` and can view the initial webpage on localhost:8000.
 We can, however, only create and display static pages on our app as we do not have a database set up.

 #### Database